She’s Having a Baby (1988) [John Hughes: 5-Movie Collection] – Blu-ray Disc

 Though I haven’t done the math, I would bet that the exceedingly, nay, egregiously laconic Jake has more lines of narration than of actual dialogue–all of it delivered in the same rueful (and nasal) key as Richard Dreyfuss’s voiceover from Stand By Me.
 Fitting: that movie was about the search for a dead body, while She’s Having a Baby has us scouring the frame for a live one.
 Jake is a zombie suffering his doting wife, upward mobility/unearned privilege, and neighbourly neighbours in pissy silence.
 His buyer’s remorse is so palpable that he spends most of the movie with the mien of a prison transfer.
 The part of She’s Having a Baby that left a huge impression on me as a kid is when Jake is forced to fuck his ovulating wife and Hughes scores it to Sam Cooke’s “Chain Gang.”
 I mean, that’s hilarious!
 It’s the classy version of Al Bundy finding sex with Peg punishing; few can nail a needle-drop like John Hughes.
 The problem is that nothing for Jake isn’t a grind, a hot minute into a lifetime with this woman.
 Kristy, for her part, is a cipher.
 There is an opportunity early on to unshrink this violet: Kristy complains of boredom and a desire to get a job, but the movie, which came from the same pen as the nominally progressive Mr. Mom, bulldozes past her hopes and dreams in a conversation Jake may as well be having with himself.
 Is having with himself.
 Until she contracts baby fever, Kristy’s main personality trait is that she has the patience of a saint, which may feel to Hughes like he’s polishing the halo of his real-life wife but plays like he’s trying to get out of writing a complex female lead.

 She’s Having a Baby had the potential to be the confessional film Hughes might have thought he was making, that Bob Fosse and Federico Fellini most certainly made, by not filtering out the specifics of his biography until what was left was hacky material about the psychosexual appeal of lawnmowers and the embarrassment of giving a sperm sample.
 Jake lands a job in advertising, but we don’t know what he does or whether he’s any good at it.
 In reality, as a copywriter at Leo Burnett (one of the models for “Mad Men”‘s Sterling Cooper agency), Hughes created Big Yella, the cowboy mascot for Sugar Corn Pops, and devised the iconic “credit card” ad campaign that helped boost Edge shaving gel’s profile.
 He loitered in the offices of NATIONAL LAMPOON during frequent business trips to New York and covertly worked his way up to Senior Editor there while still earning a salary from Leo Burnett.
-Then he started a third side-hustle selling jokes to the likes of Henny Youngman and Joan Rivers for five bucks apiece.
+Adjacent to all of this, he had a third side-hustle selling jokes to the likes of Henny Youngman and Joan Rivers for five bucks apiece.
 (Okay, I guess that sub-Borscht “Tonight Show” humour wasn’t beneath him.)
 In She’s Having a Baby, Jake is confronted with that age-old dilemma of monogamy–the buffet refusing to close after you’ve ordered from the menu–in repeatedly running into a sexy blonde (Isabel Lorca) he first spots at a trendy nightclub.
 As this is an earnest redux of the Christie Brinkley subplot from the Hughes-scripted National Lampoon’s Vacation, maybe he was labouring to purge himself of something.
 Or maybe this was the first sign of a finite imagination that would spend the ’90s recycling itself into oblivion.

 Whatever it is, it’s obvious, and unenlightening, and I’d wager that Hughes had much more fertile angles on the subject of temptation as a travelling salesman of sorts turned Hollywood power player.
 As the appointed Voice of a Generation, Hughes was afraid of looking solipsistic, perhaps, yet finding common emotional denominators in someone else’s circumstances is the whole appeal of these quasi-autobiographies.
 I’m shattered by that breathtakingly stark edit from Roy Scheider’s eyes as he floats towards the Angel of Death to the body bag zippering shut at the end of All That Jazz, and it would be hard to live less like Bob Fosse/”Joe Gideon” than I already do.
 Which is not to say there’s no value in seeing an uncanny reflection of real life on screen, but when the author strips their own life of incident to be more ‘relatable,’ that frisson of truth disappears with it.